Page Updated: July 2020

 Leopards may not be hunted by foreign hunters as a PAC hunt.

 South Africa currently has a CITES export quota of 150 leopard hunting trophies.
 The Department of Environmental Affairs (DEA) then requests the 9 South African provinces to indicate, in writing, the leopard quota they require and each then gets allocated the number of leopards they may hunt, based on the sustainability of their leopard populations.
-By far, Limpopo gets the largest leopard quota and hosts the most leopard hunts for overseas hunters in South Africa.
+Limpopo gets the largest leopard quota and hosts the most leopard hunts for overseas hunters in South Africa.
 The Limpopo Department of Economic Development, Environment and Tourism (LEDET) is now making huge strides to be transparent in the allocation of leopard tags, record-keeping and tightening the leopard hunting regulations.
-The SA Leopard Hunting will cover all the provinces of South Africa as one central framework to manage leopard hunting.

-- Limpopo will be divided into 52 hunting zones where all trophy leopard hunting can take place - both local & overseas hunters.
+- As of 2016, Limpopo will be divided into 52 hunting zones where all trophy leopard hunting can take place - both local & overseas hunters.

 - Only landowners and Previously Disadvantaged Individuals (PDI) will be able to apply online to hunt a leopard - not outfitters.